xtergo/dnaresearch/docs/architecture/technical-blueprint.md

 # DNA Research Platform – Full Vision & Implementation Blueprint
 _Generated: 2025-08-11 06:48:25Z UTC_

-> This document consolidates everything we planned in this chat: JSON‑first schemas, theory engine, theory dashboard, anchor/diff storage, gene lookup & visualization, sequencing‑partner integration, blockchain consent/audit, privacy & governance, costs, funding, IP/patents & licensing, and a pragmatic roadmap.
+> This document consolidates everything we planned in this chat: JSON‑first schemas, theory engine, theory dashboard, anchor/diff storage, gene lookup & visualization, sequencing‑partner integration, blockchain consent/audit, privacy & governance, costs, funding, and a pragmatic roadmap.
 It is structured so you can hand it to engineers and start building immediately.

 ---